Police Inspector Chris McLellan escorts Northland woman in labour to hospital

 Northland police officer Chris McLellan is happy to provide a police escort for women in labour to hospital but more happy to leave baby deliveries to the experts.

-The police inspector was involved in a police escort of a woman in labour to Bay of Islands Hospital yesterday and it comes just three years after a similar situation in Kaitāia.
+The inspector escorted of a woman in labour to Bay of Islands Hospital yesterday - just three years after doing the same thing in Kaitāia.

-McLellan said it was not often a marked police car is passed by a vehicle at speed with it's hazard lights flashing.
+McLellan said it was not often a marked police car is passed by a speeding vehicle, its hazard lights flashing.
 So when it happened on State Highway 10 about 8.45am yesterday the experienced officer had his suspicions.

 "Instantly you get the feeling that something's not right and I thought it could be a medical incident," McLellan said.

-Despite flicking on the red and blue police lights the vehicle continued before pulling into a long driveway at Oromahoe.
-A hurried conversation ensued and revealed the male driver had been urgently summonsed by his pregnant wife, who had gone into labour.
+Despite being pursued by red and blue police lights, the vehicle continued before pulling into a long driveway at Oromahoe and the male driver revealed he had been urgently summoned by his pregnant wife, who had gone into labour.

-An ambulance was considered but it was decided a police escort to Kawakawa Hospital was the best option.
-So with McLellan leading the way with lights and sirens sounding the expectant couple followed behind.
+They decided a police escort to Kawakawa Hospital was better than waiting for an ambulance so McLellan lead the way, lights and sirens on, the expectant couple following behind.

 "A big thank you to the other motorists who kept clear.
 We created a clear path and travelled at a nice pace through to the hospital where the lovely staff were waiting for our arrival," McLellan said.

-The Northern Advocate had not heard whther the baby had been delivered.
+The Northern Advocate had not heard whether the baby had been delivered.

 It's not the first time McLellan has been involved in dash to hospital with a woman in labour but he reckons having witnessed the birth of his three children he was happy to leave it to the experts to do the delivery.